-In Florida, hurricane season is right around the corner.
-This six month period can develop hurricanes that destroy lives.
+In Florida, the six month period between June and December can develop powerful hurricanes that change lives.
 We’ve seen pictures and videos of the lengthy lines at home improvement stores and grocery stores for plywood and batteries and the bumper-to-bumper traffic at the gas station just to find out that there’s no more gas.
-To save all of the hassle right before the storm, here’s a checklist to make sure you’re prepared for the next hurricane that hits our area.
+To save some of the hassle right before the storm, here’s a checklist to make sure you’re prepared for the next hurricane that hits our area.

 Listen to Local News and Check The Latest Weather Updates